NFL survivor pool picks, knockout pool predictions and strategy guide for Week 6

 Top Week 6 NFL survivor pool predictions

 In Week 6 of the 2025 NFL season, the model is shying away from the Los Angeles Chargers as they take on the Miami Dolphins.
-The Chargers are 4.5-point and -218 money-line favorites, as one of the road favorites in the Week 6 lines, but are coming off a 27-10 home loss to the Washington Commanders.
+The Chargers are 4.5-point and -215 money-line favorites, as one of the road favorites in the Week 6 lines, but are coming off a 27-10 home loss to the Washington Commanders.
+Justin Herbert has thrown four interceptions over his last three games after having three picks all of last season.
 The Dolphins, meanwhile, are off to a 1-4 start following a 27-24 loss at Carolina, and are in desperation mode if they are to still contend for a postseason berth.

 Fading the Chargers may also be part of a greater NFL survivor pool strategy, which sees the Chargers play a struggling Titans team in a couple of weeks.
 The model projects the Chargers to win 57% of the time, which is lower than most other teams this week, making Los Angeles a team to avoid in NFL survivor pool picks.
 See which team to pick instead here.